 - By reading aloud from an article or their favorite magazine or book.
 Once done, engage in a conversation on the topic that was just read.

-- Get moving for improved muscle tone and circulation, as well as to help promote daytime wakefulness and better nighttime sleeping.
-If weather permits, exercising outdoors is a fantastic way to add in vitamin D and fresh air.
-Try walks in nature, pointing out the specific birds, flowers, trees, etc. that you pass on the way.
+- By getting loved ones up and moving can help improve muscle tone and circulation, as well as help to promote daytime wakefulness and improve sleep in the night.
+If the weather permits, exercising outdoors is a great way to get some vitamin D and fresh air.
+Try walks in nature, pointing out the specific birds, flowers and trees that you pass on the way.

-- Try out a variety of tactile art mediums which can be manipulated without the use of vision, such as clay or sculpting sand.
-Or try creating a 3-D work of art by gluing shells, buttons, dried pasta, etc. into a shape or pattern.
+- By going to a variety of tactile art mediums, which can be handled without the use of vision, such as clay or sculpting sand.
+Also by creating art by gluing shells, or buttons or pasta to create patterns.

-- Include the senior in ability-appropriate tasks around the house.
-Food preparation offers a variety of options, such as washing and tearing lettuce for a salad, peeling and breaking apart bananas or oranges, and mixing ingredients for a cake.
-Or ask your senior loved one to help with folding laundry or sorting nuts and bolts in a toolbox.
+- By including a loved one in ability-appropriate tasks around the house such as food preparation offers a variety of options such as washing and tearing lettuce for salad, peeling and breaking apart bananas or oranges.
+Or by asking a loved one to help fold some laundry or sort some socks.

-- Try pet therapy.
-Specially trained pet therapists can provide a safe, trusted cat or dog for the senior to pet or hold.
-While this might seem simplistic, the joy and relaxing effects of spending time with an animal can be significant.
+- By trying pet therapy.
+Specially trained pet therapists can provide safe trusting cats or dogs for them to pet or hold.
+While this may seem minor, the joy and relaxing effects of spending time with an animal can be significant.